-Ampworks: Guitar Amplifier Repair and Design in Newark
+Guitar Amplifier Repair in Newark (Nottingham)

-Please have a look around, I’ve repaired amplifiers by all of the main manufacturers, including Fender, Marshall and Vox and kept my customers boutique and unusual designs (Cornford, Carvin, Dr Z) in top quality.
+Keld Ampworks is a guitar amplifier repair service repairing audio electronic equipment in Newark (near Nottingham).
+I provide a fast and friendly service that is competitively priced.
+Please have a look around, I’ve repaired amplifiers by all of the main manufacturers (Fender, Marshall, Vox, Peavey, Laney, Mesa Boogie) and kept my customers’ boutique and unusual designs (Cornford, Carvin, Dr Z) in top condition.

+I’m pleased to say that I’ve had many happy customers – if you’d like to check out some reviews of my service, please visit the feedback page (pun intended!).
 If your beloved guitar amplifier or bass amplifier is in need of repair, servicing, upgrading or modifying, then please do get in touch to discuss your needs.

 My History in Guitar Amp Repair